Skip to main content

 What's Trending?

-The South Carolina Commission for Minority Affairs will hold the following Advisory Committee meetings:
+The South Carolina Commission for Minority Affairs will hold the following Advisory Committee and Board of Commissioners meetings:

 Those who wish to participate in the public input portion of the meeting should email your comments to info@cma.sc.gov.
-Comments must be received no later than noon on the day of the scheduled meeting.
+Comments must be received no later than noon on the day prior to the scheduled meeting.
 Please include the following information when submitting public comment:

 • Name